Do I Qualify for Expungement?

 • No Prior Criminal Convictions: You cannot have been adjudicated guilty (convicted) of any criminal offense in Florida or any other state.

-• No Ongoing Criminal Cases: You cannot currently be under any form of court supervision or prosecution.
+• No Ongoing Criminal Cases: You are not currently under any form of court supervision or prosecution.

 • Not Listed on Disqualifying Offenses: Certain serious offenses (e.g., sexual misconduct, violent crimes, etc.) are ineligible even if dropped.
 See the Florida Department of Law Enforcement (FDLE) disqualifying offense list.

-For a full list of eligibility requirements, visit this Comprehensive Guide on Florida Expungement
+For detailed eligibility requirements, visit this Comprehensive Guide on Florida Expungement

 What If You Don’t Qualify for Expungement?